JasonTang99/2armedbandits/about.md

 # About This Site

 This is my technical blog site for Computer Science related topics.
 Here, I will express my views and thoughts on topics I am interested in.
-Feel free to use anything of mine, there's no need to ask for permission.

 I used the [Jekyll][jekyll] and a modified version of the [plainwhite-jekyll][plain_gh] theme.